juxt/agc-lgyro-lock-leak-bug/README.md

 # Apollo 11 AGC LGYRO Lock Leak Bug Reproducer

-Reproduces a 57-year-old undiscovered bug in the Apollo 11 Lunar Module flight software (Luminary099), using the [Virtual AGC](https://github.com/virtualagc/virtualagc) emulator running the original code.
+Based on the analysis in ["A Bug on the Dark Side of the Moon"](https://deploy-preview-248--juxt-website.netlify.app/blog/a-bug-on-the-dark-side-of-the-moon/), this repository reproduces a 57-year-old undiscovered bug in the Apollo 11 Lunar Module flight software (Luminary099), using the [Virtual AGC](https://github.com/virtualagc/repositoryreproduces emulator running the original code.

-Based on the analysis in ["A Bug on the Dark Side of the Moon"](https://deploy-preview-248--juxt-website.netlify.app/blog/a-bug-on-the-dark-side-of-the-moon/).

 ## The Bug